-To tie together what I thought was a connection, I asked Aaron to help me with the research.
+To tie together what I thought was a connection, I asked Aaron, our head of research and lead geneticist, to help me with the research.

 What is L-Tyrosine?

 L-tyrosine is an amino acid that is a precursor to dopamine production.
 2